 At Cheam High Sixth Form we recognise that our More Able, Gifted and Talented (MAGT) students need access to a broad, balanced and challenging curriculum.
 We are dedicated to providing the students with the tools they need for success both in their academic lives within Sixth Form as well as beyond school in further education and their careers.
-We aim to give them the very best opportunities in order for them to achieve, their very best.
+We aim to give them the very best opportunities in order for them to achieve their full potential.

-Secondly, within each subject, the department is able to identify and recognise students who are demonstrating higher order ability within their specific field.
+Also, the departments are able to recognise students who are demonstrating higher ability within their specific subject.
 As a result, these students will also have access to a more challenging programme within the department and benefit from being stretched within an area of high ability.

-If your son/daughter is identified as MAGT across all their subjects, you will receive a letter informing you of this by the end of October from Miss James, including an invitation to meet with her during the Year 12 Meet the Tutor event.
-If your son/daughter is identified as MAGT within the department this will be communicated directly to the student once formal assessments have taken place within the subject.
+If your son/daughter is identified as MAGT across all their subjects, you will receive a letter informing you of this by the end of October.
+If your son/daughter is identified as MAGT within the department this will be communicated directly to the student once during data collections.